The Westdale Theatre: Original Westdale Theatre (1935–2017)

 During World War 2 the Westdale hosted many events to raise funds for the war effort, frequently partnering with Princess Marina chapter of I.O.D.E. to sell soda, host musical acts, collect supplies and create care boxes for servicemen.
 Theatre staff purchased victory bonds repeatedly throughout the war to fund the war efforts.
 The theatre also reduced ticket prices 20% for servicemen and "ladies accompanying the men."
 In May 1941 theatre manager David Rubin was called into service as a sub-lieutenant in the engineering branch of the Royal Canadian Volunteer Naval Reserve.

 In September 1941 the Westdale was sold to John D. Rosefield for $50,000 ($947,701 CAD in 2025).
 His parents Marie and Louis Rosefield began sharing theatre management duties while John served in Canada's army during the Italian campaign.

-On September 16, 1943 a gunman entered the manager's office close to midnight after the last screening and demanded all the cash in the safety deposit box at gunpoint, escaping with $528 ($9,463 CAD in 2025) in cash.
+On September 16, 1943, a gunman entered the manager's office close to midnight after the last screening and demanded all the cash in the safety deposit box at gunpoint, escaping with $528 ($9,463 CAD in 2025) in cash.

 John Rosefield returned to Hamilton injured in June 1945 and began sharing theatre management responsibilities with his father after he was discharged.

 The Westdale Theatre's façade and marquee showing The Return of Monte Cristo (1946) and Swiss Family Robinson (1940).

 The theatre experienced success throughout the late 1940s and 1950s with the booming film industry.

 The Sardo family acquired the Westdale in 1957 and continued its operations as a commercial theatre until 1979 when they sold it to Peter Sorokolit.
 As competition from multiplexes like Cineplex and Landmark moved into Hamilton, combined with increased maintenance costs for the decades-old building, the Westdale struck a deal with Famous Players to do its movie booking.

 The Westdale was one of the only cinemas in Hamilton to screen John Schlesinger's World War 2 drama Yanks (1979) to commercial success as most other theatres, like the downtown Odeon, stopped screening it after a few weeks.
 At the Westdale it screened for 8 weeks and made a nice profit.

-In spite of the competition from the multiplexes, the Westdale experienced many successful runs throuhgout the 1980s and 1990s.
+In spite of the competition from the multiplexes, the Westdale experienced many successful runs throughout the 1980s and 1990s.
 According to Ken Davies, who became manager in 1960, the theatre's best runs were The Rain Man (1988) with 15 weeks, followed by A Fish Called Wanda (1988) and Dead Poet's Society (1989).
 In 1994 the theatre experienced one of its most successful runs with Schindler's List (1993) screening for 11 weeks.

 When Peter Sorokolit died in 2015 the theatre was listed for sale and the Westdale community feared the theatre would close.
 The Westdale Cinema Group was formed to purchase the theatre, which they did in 2017.